jacobkap/crimebythenumbers/docs/pdf-tables.md

 We will be using the Sector Profile 2017 PDF which has information in four tables, three of which we'll scrape and then combine together.
 The data was downloaded from the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
 If you're interested in using more of their data, some of it has been cleaned and made available [here](https://www.openicpsr.org/openicpsr/project/109522/version/V2/view).

 The file we want to use is called "usbp_stats_fy2017_sector_profile.pdf" and has four tables in the PDF.
-Let's take a look at them one at a time, understanding what variable are available, and what units each row is in.
+Let's take a look at them one at a time, understanding what variables are available, and what units each row is in.
 Then we'll start scraping the tables.

 The first table is "Sector Profile - Fiscal Year 2017 (Oct.
 1st through Sept.
 30th)".
 Before we even look down more at the table, the title is important.
 It is for fiscal year 2017, not calendar year 2017 which is more common in the data we usually use.
 This is important if we ever want to merge this data with other data sets.
-If possible we would have to get data that is monthly so we can just use October 2016 through September 2017 to match up properly.
+If possible, we would have to get data that is monthly so we can just use October 2016 through September 2017 to match up properly.

 ![](images/pdf_table_1.PNG)

-Now if we look more at the table we can see that each row is a section of the U.S. border.
+Now if we look more at the table, we can see that each row is a section of the U.S. border.
 There are three main sections - Coastal, Northern, and Southwest, with subsections of each also included.
 The bottom row is the sum of all these sections and gives us nationwide data.
 Many government data will be like this form with sections and subsections in the same table.
 Watch out when doing mathematical operations!
 Just summing any of these columns will give you triple the true value due to the presence of nationwide, sectional, and subsectional data.

 There are 9 columns in the data other than the border section identifier.
 It looks like we have total apprehensions, apprehensions for people who are not Mexican citizens, marijuana and cocaine seizures (in pounds), the number of accepted prosecutions (presumably of those apprehended), and the number of CBP agents assaulted.
 The last two columns have the number of people rescued by CBP and the number of people who died (it is unclear from this data alone if this is solely people in custody or deaths during crossing the border).
 These two columns are also special as they only have data for the Southwest border.